TheRealMcCall/anglesey-gardening-services/README.md

 ## Credits

++ #### Content

 - Code taken from code intitute LMS to trigger response page. https://formdump.codeinstitute.net  (this was later changed to navigate to a custom form submitted page).
+- Inspiration from stack overflow on how to get font awesome icons to animate on hover over. [here](https://stackoverflow.com/questions/21030259/fontawesome-icons-spin-only-on-mouseover).
+- Inspiration for code used to create a transparent box around form submitted box. [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Howto/Make_box_transparent).
+- Code from Mozilla.org used to add a ‘lift’ effect on my nav buttons. [here](https://developer.mozilla.org/en-US/docs/Web/CSS/transform-function/translateY).

++ #### Media

+- Hero Image this was sourced from [Vecteezy](https://Vecteezy.com) and can be found [here](https://www.vecteezy.com/photo/30660484-professional-landscape-designs-high-quality).

++ #### Tools
+- [mycolor.space](https://mycolor.space/) was used to create the colour pallete.

+---